Keyboard shortcuts

 Options provided to the require('nightfox').setup function.

-Type: attribute set of anything
+Type: open submodule of attribute set of lua value

 Default: { }